RLM: A Vision-Language Model Approach for Radar Scene Understanding: RLM: Architecture and Approach

 \textbf{Batch size considerations:} The effectiveness of soft contrastive learning depends critically on batch diversity.
-With hard labels, a small batch suffices, but with soft labels, however, the model must learn from gradient signals arising from many partially-similar examples with varying degrees of overlap.
+With soft labels, the model must learn from gradient signals arising from many partially-similar examples with varying degrees of overlap.
 Empirically, we find that batch sizes upwards of 120 are necessary to provide sufficient diversity for training.